Louisiana Airboat Tours: What to Expect w/ Photos & More

 Louisiana's wild alligator population is estimated to be around 2 million

 Moving from high up in the sky down to the water, swamps, lakes, and streams of Southern Louisiana are a great place to find reptiles of various shapes and sizes.
 See snake species like the Cottonmouth, and turtle species like the Common Snapping Turtle.
-Perhaps the most popular, and probably the biggest attraction when it comes to airboat tours New Orleans, alligators are the magnificent monsters of the deep!
+Perhaps the most popular, and probably the biggest attraction when it comes to airboat tours Louisiana, alligators are the magnificent monsters of the deep!

 Often times, alligators will swim right up to the side of the vessel, because they know that most tour guides are ready with tasty treats!
 Behold the magnificent gators as they jump and dance on the water in their pursuit of delicious morsels.
 An incredible sight to see, your captain will work to facilitate a sweet show featuring regional wildlife, all while keeping you safe, secure, and seated high up on your airboat.